 The only significant change for cure is surgery (gastrectomy).
 Patients with inoperable tumours may be treated with palliative chemotherapy.

 Mistakes in diagnosing gastric cancer can therefore be very serious, particularly if the opportunity to undergo surgery is lost.
 To succeed in a medical negligence claim you need to prove that the delay affected the outcome.
 Usually this means you need to prove that during the delay the cancer progressed to a more advanced stage.
 Therefore, delays of a few months are unlikely to be enough.
 However if cancer is left, it is likely to grow and can spread to other parts of the body.
-Medical negligence claims may be brought for:
+Gastric cancer misdiagnosis claims may be brought for:

 - Failure to carry out adequate examination or take an accurate history